PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-06-20 06:31:11
+Last updated: 2024-06-20 06:31:44
-Random Quote: Female acrobats from Montreal, super flexible... we're gonna get Cirque du so-laid! - Barney Stinson
+Random Quote: Ted: "Our point guard's a 52-year-old virgin, happy as a clam."Barney: "I'm sure he's quite a ball handler." - Barney Stinson